vercel/next.js/docs/faq.md

 <details>
   <summary>Can I use Next.js with my favorite JavaScript library?</summary>
   <p>Yes!
-We have hundreds of examples of this in action in our <a href="https://github.com/vercel/next.js/tree/canary/examples">examples directory</a>.</p>
+We have hundreds of examples in our <a href="https://github.com/vercel/next.js/tree/canary/examples">examples directory</a>.</p>
 </details>

 <details>
   <summary>Can I use Next.js with GraphQL?</summary>
   <p>Yes!
-Here's an <a href="https://github.com/vercel/next.js/tree/canary/examples/with-apollo">example with Apollo</a> and an <a href="https://github.com/vercel/next.js/tree/canary/examples/api-routes-graphql">example API route with GraphQL</a>.</p>
+Here's an <a href="https://github.com/vercel/next.js/tree/canary/examples/with-apollo">example with Apollo</a> and an <a href="https://github.com/vercel/next.js/tree/canary/examples/api-routes-graphql">example API Route with GraphQL</a>.</p>
 </details>

 <details>